$220,000,000 | 64,809.00 ACRES | AVAILABLE

 In addition to this water resource, minerals are also considered to be a valuable resource in Roberts County.
 Like the water, Boone obtained a portion of the minerals on the earlier land purchases, but as he expanded to the east and west in more recent years, he was unable to obtain minerals with these acquisitions.

 There is scattered oil and gas activity on the Mesa Vista Ranch.
 All of Boone's owned mineral interests will convey.
-In 2015, Boone's oil and gas royalty income totaled approximately $2,560,000.
-In 2016, with oil and gas prices declining, the total royalty income dropped to approximately $771,000.
-For the first nine months of 2017 the royalty income is approximately $541,000.
+In 2015, with more favorable oil/gas prices, total net royalty income was approximately $2,300,000.
+Over the past 5 years, the average net royalty income has been approximately $852,000 per year.
+In 2019, net royalty income dipped to the lowest level of this period to approximately $252,000.
 Again, all owned water rights, all owned mineral rights, and royalty will convey with the property.

 There are a number of large, operating wind farms located in the Texas Panhandle.
 All wind generation royalty rights are also included.